dscape/rewrite/README.md

      r:selectedRoute( $routesCfg )

 You're done.
+Check "Supported Features" for a description of what the `routes.xml` file translates to.

 Just don't forget to create your resource XQuery files.
 Here's an example of how your `users.xqy` might look like:

      xquery version "1.0-ml";